An initiative to encourage local participation in conservation and waste management of national parks

 Empowering Youth Towards Zero Waste National Park is an initiative supported by WWF Nepal to drive change in national parks for proper waste management through efforts and activities of the local youth.
 The project envisions a zero-waste national park through proper collaborations with the local stakeholders and awareness to the park visitors.

-Empowering Youth Towards Zero Waste National Park was officially launched in March 2021 in support of WWF Nepal.
+Empowering Youth Towards Zero Waste National Park was officially launched in March 2021 in support of WWF Nepal and has come to an end on 28th September 2021.
 The project has been piloted in Chitwan National Park as of now.

 The project’s major objective is protecting the biodiversity of the national park from unwanted human activities mainly haphazard disposal of waste.
 All of our interventions have been designed by putting this into consideration.
 Waste Smart Museum, Waste Smart Eco Club, Zero Waste Training and Clean Up Campaigns are our major activities that cater to fulfilling our objective.

 Protecting the natural state of the park which is also the habitat of the wildlife is our main objective.
 The project plans to do this through proper waste management- by establishing means to strengthen the mechanism and involving local stakeholders and communities in the process.
 Hence, local communities, the wildlife as well as local children and youth are our major beneficiaries.